 You can’t manage what you can’t measure.
 With Panopto, you’ll see how many meetings you’re really having and how much time is spent in them, as well as which employees are watching which meetings, what topics are searched and viewed most, and so much more.

 Find out how much your company is losing with this first-of-its-kind workplace productivity study by Panopto and YouGov.

 We all spend a huge portion of our working lives in meetings.
 In the United States alone, the Bureau of Labor Statistics estimates that we ...

-In short order, video conferencing has become an integral part of improving productivity at organizations large and small.
-Simply by adding support for sharing visual ...
+Video conferencing has become an integral part of improving productivity at organizations large and small.
+Simply by adding support for sharing visual materials in a ...